coronalabs/corona-docs/markdown/plugin/notifications-v2/index.markdown

 <div class="guide-notebox-imp">
 <div class="notebox-title-imp">Important</div>

 To use Firebase notifications on iOS make sure to include `plugin.notifications.v2.firebase` plugin in your `build.settings`.
 This plugin is identical to the `plugin.notifications.v2` and also includes libraries required to operate notification through Firebase on iOS.
+Note you that to use Firebase for iOS you need to configure your Firebase project with the necessary Apple Push Notfication Auth or Keys, [Read More Here](https://firebase.google.com/docs/cloud-messaging/ios/client#upload_your_apns_authentication_key).

 </div>